statsig-io/docs/docs/metrics/introduction.md

 `metric_type = event_dau`

-Event DAU measures the number of unique users that have triggered a specific event on a given day.
+Event DAU measures the number of unique units that have triggered a specific event on a given day.
 Like event_count, these are automatically generated.
 Users can have a value of 1 or 0 corresponding to active or inactive.
 This metric works great in experimentation as it minimizes outliers, has tighter confidence intervals while being a simple metric that describes a user's breadth of activity across different events.

+These metrics are computed separately for each unit type available in the project.
+For example, User ID event DAU counts the number of distinct users that triggered the event and Stable ID event DAU counts distinct devices.

 Every unique event you send us creates an event_dau metric.
 The name of this metric will match the name of the event, and be denoted with a metric_type = event_dau.